jakewebber/Hangman-Solver/README.md

 Word-Solver
 ==============

-Java Swing Word Solver. <br>
+Solves for words of a specified length in a given dictionary file based on letter frequencies.
 Optimized for solving word-based games such as Hangman or Wheel of Fortune.
 ![Alt text](https://raw.githubusercontent.com/jakewebber/Word-Solver/master/wordSolverScreenshot.png?raw=true "Word Solver")
 <h2>How To Run</h2>
 Download the ZIP file - this includes an executable JAR file, an English dictionary file, and the background image for the GUI.